Nanaimo Bars are a true Canadian classic dessert. Delicious layers of chocolate crumb crust, vanilla custard filling and rich chocolate coating.

 - Melt chocolate chips and butter over low heat.

-- Cool, but only to point chocolate is still runny, yet won't melt the custard layer.
+- Cool, but only to point that the chocolate is still runny, yet cool enough that it does't melt the custard layer.

 - Refrigerate until set.